keve1227/dynamike/README.md

 # Expose

-This is a command line tool for creating high-dymanic-range for use in video editing or CGI software like [Blender](https://www.blender.org/).
+This is a command line tool for creating high-dymanic-range images (HDRIs) for use in video editing or CGI software like [Blender](https://www.blender.org/).
 The output file is a .tiff with a bit-depth of 96, encoded in linear floating point RGB with lossless compression applied (deflate).
 Supported input file formats include PNG, JPEG, TIFF, WebP and AVIF.

 > For use in Blender, set the color space to "Linear" on the Image Texture node.